 Wait, what?!
 Wine ageing rooms?
 What are you talking about?
-No, no I didn’t go crazy, I promise.
+No, no, I didn’t go crazy, I promise.
 It’s all part of the reason why Madeira wine is slightly different from your traditional wine.
-The Madeira wine has a long and windy (yes!) story, dating back to the discoveries period (15th and 16th Centuries).
+The Madeira wine has a long and windy (yes!) story, dating back to the discovery period (15th and 16th Centuries).
 During this time ships would stop in Madeira to collect supplies for their trips, including water and wine barrels.
-Story tells that one of those ships returned on its way back from India part of the wine barrels picked up on the way out.
+Story tells, that one of those ships returned on its way back from India with part of the wine barrels picked up on the way out.
 The owner of the wine then realised that the quality and character of the wine had improved considerably thanks to the tropical temperatures.
 Thus started the trend of sending wine barrels on a trip around the world.
 With the years it got more expensive and wine producers started using the Canteiro method for their wines.
 Which consists on ageing the wines in seasoned oak casks for at least 4 years in warm attics, where the wine is stored and exposed to the natural warmth of the sun.
 A few years later, the wines will be slowly moved down to cooler rooms until eventually reaching the ground floor in order to finish the ageing process.
 None of the casks is ever 100% full, thus allowing the wines to breath and oxidize resulting in richer stronger character.

 But hey, that’s not all, Madeira wine is also a Fortified wine, or what’s the same, a wine to which strong grape liquor is added once enough of the grape sugar is transformed into alcohol.
 Depending on the grape it’ll take between 24 hours and 7 days to happen.

 According to Blandy’s website and the information we were given during the Madeira walking tours we did, all this results on two main types of Madeira wines: